 Gabrielle Rensch, musician, Canada

-Marco Brazzoduro, university professor, Italy
+Marco Brazzoduro, university professor, president of the Association: Citadinanza e Minoranze, Italy

 Talitha Brauer, photographer, Germany